mjbright/mjbright.github.io/Pygre/2014/2014-Mar-27-LightWeightVirtualizationWithDocker/Slides.md

 Refer to [Docker API](http://docs.docker.io/en/latest/reference/api/docker_remote_api_v1.8)

+Separate REST APIs are provided for both the Docker daemon and registry.

-It is possible to perform standard REST type of actions to
+It is possible to perform standard REST type of actions on the daemon to

 + List resoures (images, containers, ...)
 + Start/stop/restart images